What is a bankruptcy?

 Will I have to go to court?

 About 30 to 40 days after filing the bankruptcy petition, you will have to attend a “341 Hearing” at the bankruptcy courthouse.
-This hearing is called the Meeting of Creditors. the trustee is not a judge, but an individual appointed by the United States Trustee to oversee bankruptcy cases.
+This hearing is called the Meeting of Creditors. the trustee is not a judge.
+Trustees are appointed to oversee bankruptcy cases.
 At the First Meeting of Creditors, the trustee will ask you questions under oath regarding the content of your bankruptcy papers, your assets, debts and other matters.

 What should I do to prepare for filing bankruptcy?